 How to Cast Spells in Elden Ring

 Some spells and incantations also provide valuable utilities and buffs.
-That means that players who primarily use melee weapons shouldn’t entirely dismiss spellcasting.
+That means that even melee players shouldn’t entirely dismiss spellcasting.

 Requirements for Casting Spells

 You’ll need a catalyst and an equipped spell in order to use incantations and sorceries in Elden Ring.

 A catalyst is an armament that you’ll to cast spells and incantations.
 For sorceries, you’ll need to equip a staff.
 Meanwhile, you’ll need to equip a Sacred Seal to use incantations in Elden Ring.

 Certain classes in Elden Ring start with a catalyst in their starting arsenal.
 For example, the Astrologer is the best starting class for magic in Elden Ring since they begin with a decent staff and Glintstone Pebble and Glintstone Arc, which are arguably some of the best spells in the game.

 Like all armaments in Elden Ring, catalysts have specific stat requirements to wield them properly.
 You can glance at the weapon in the inventory screen to determine what attributes you’ll need.

 The good news is that you can still cast spells while below the threshold of a weapon.
 However, the damage won’t be as effective as compared to meeting the stat requirement.

 Additionally, you should read the item description because some catalysts boost a specific category of spells.
 This is a nice bonus, especially if you’re going for a focused build.